-I have some exciting news; I will be hosting a few free tutorials and some that come with patterns!
-They graciously sent me material so I can sew up some fantastic fun projects!
-A collaboration with Girl Charlee fabrics regarding some fun projects that are nontraditional to most think they can use a stretch knit.
+I have some exciting news; I will host a few free tutorials and some that come with patterns!
+They graciously sent me material so I could sew up some fantastic, fun projects!
+A collaboration with Girl Charlee fabrics regarding some fun nontraditional projects to most think they can use a stretch knit.

 Think about stretch knit, and what makes you afraid to use it?
 Can I help you overcome that?
 Why can’t it be used in some nontraditional ways?

 I LOVE IT!
 Using this 95% cotton 5% spandex stretch knit, I made a cute infinity scarf using 1/4 yard!
-One neat fact about Girl Charlee is they produce some of their fabric right here in the USA, in California!
-The textile industry is tiny in the US; most of our material comes from overseas.
+One neat fact about Girl Charlee is that they produce some of their fabric in California right here in the USA!
+The textile industry is tiny in the US; most material comes from overseas.
 So to see another “small” business helping to sustain manufacturing in the US.

 This material is a mustard and ivory stripe; it’s got a significant recovery after stretch and is 55-58″ wide.
-It is listed as a medium weight, 11oz, and it has a 60% 30% stretch, which makes this fabric usable in a whole slew of applications!
-The feel of this fabric after washing is soft with a medium hand and flexible.
+It is listed as medium weight, 11oz, and has a 60% 30% stretch, making this fabric usable in many applications!
+This fabric feels soft after washing with a medium hand and is flexible.
 It sewed beautifully without issue.
 Good weight.

 I did a video recording via time-lapse and wanted to link to this tutorial, which will have step-by-step photos.
-The only difference is you will be using a triple stitch or zig-zag stitch, depending on what type of machine that you have.
+The only difference is you will be using a triple stitch or zig-zag stitch, depending on your machine.

 Creating your infinity scarf with stretch knit